math-kuanyang/math-kuanyang.github.io/_pages/about.md

 ### [Industrial Collaborations](/projects/)
 1. [Correlation Analysis for Energy Futures Market](/portfolio/emission_markets_2/).
 This work starts from basic non-arbitrage theory, but further compromises ideas from game theory.
 [Background](/portfolio/emission_markets_1/), [Scripts](/portfolio/emission_markets_3/)
-2. [Stochastic Modelling for Crypto Market, Cox Process](/portfolio/BTC_prediction/).
+2. [Stochastic Modelling for Crypto Market](/portfolio/BTC_prediction/).
 This framework is inspired by the current poor performance of StatsML model.
 We use a Cox model and this could be easily extended to a Market Making Strategy through control theory.
-3. [Signature Method](/portfolio/signature/) This is a variant of StatsML method.
+3. [Signature Method](/portfolio/signature/).
+This is a variant of StatsML method.
 It uses signature as a feature for prediction.
 This achieves better efficiency and precision under several occasions.
 Further on projects page.
 Some projects / details are confidential and cannot be displayed.